WeberSynBioLab/optoConfig-96/README.md

 ### Well Viewer
 > The well viewer displays all Programs in a well at once.

-The colors that are used for the LEDs can be set under *Configuration > Configure Plate...* and is independent from the color set for the individual Steps.
+The colors that are used for the LEDs can be set under *Configuration > Configure Plate...* and these are independent from the colors set for the individual Steps.

 #### Display Settings